(P)+61 8 9314 9393

 Students enrolled in Government Instrumental Lessons are required to attend their lesson every week.
 Even though the Instrumental Lessons cannot appear on the student’s regular timetable, they are no less important than any other subject lesson.
 Failure to attend an instrumental lesson is classed as truancy.

-In Term 1 of the school year, Temporary Instrumental Timetables are displayed in the window of the Performing Arts Centre until about Week 4.
+In Term 1 of the school year, Temporary Instrumental Timetables are displayed in the window of the Music Room until about Week 4.
 Once class groups have been established, permanent rotating Instrumental Timetables are produced and distributed to the students by the Instrumental Staff.
-Copies of these are always on display in the window of the Performing Arts Centre.
-These timetables will cover either a term or a semester at a time.
+Copies of these are always on display in the window of the Music Room.
+These timetables generally cover a term at a time.

 (a) Students must carefully check the Assessment Outlines given to them by their various subject teachers to identify any clash with their Instrumental Lessons.